oneananda/AWS_Operations/Learning/019 Amazon Kinesis/README.md

      - KDS is designed for general-purpose stream processing of various types of data (logs, events, JSON, etc.), making it highly flexible and applicable to a wide range of third-party systems.
      - You can integrate with analytics and monitoring platforms (like Apache Flink, Apache Spark, Datadog) by building custom consumers that read from the stream.
    - **Why Some Services Are Not Applicable**:
-     - Since KDS is a general-purpose stream, most third-party services can be integrated, but in cases where a service is video-specific (e.g., Kinesis Video Streams), direct integration is not possible because KDS doesn’t handle video data.
+     - Since KDS is a general-purpose stream, most third-party services can be integrated, but in cases where a service is video-specific (e.g., Kinesis Video Streams), direct integration is not possible because KDS doesn't handle video data.

 ### 2. **Kinesis Data Firehose**
    - **Data Delivery and Transformation:**
      - Kinesis Data Firehose is focused on delivering streaming data to specific destinations (e.g., S3, Redshift, Elasticsearch, Splunk) and performs data transformation in transit using AWS Lambda.
-It doesn’t support custom real-time processing logic like KDS or advanced event processing frameworks (e.g., Apache Flink).
+It doesn't support custom real-time processing logic like KDS or advanced event processing frameworks (e.g., Apache Flink).
    - **Why Some Services Are Not Applicable**:
      - Firehose handles automatic delivery to a few select destinations (e.g., S3, Redshift, Elasticsearch, Splunk).
 It does not offer as much flexibility for real-time processing frameworks (e.g., Apache Flink, Apache Spark), nor does it support complex event processing.
      - Firehose is designed to be simple and fully managed, which limits the ability to run custom logic or interface directly with non-supported third-party tools.